bids-standard/bids-website/docs/blog/posts/bids-validator-2.0.md

     bidsschematools ----> python
 ```

-<caption>The Python validator was moved into its own repsitory.
+<caption>The Python validator was moved into its own repository.
 Its versioning and development are no longer tied to the Javascript
 validators.
 </caption>